vub-hpc/cesm-config/README.md

 ## User documentation

-User documentation can be found at https://hpc.vub.be/documentation/software.html#how-can-i-use-cesm-cime
+User documentation can be found in the [Specific Use Cases Documentation](https://hpc.vub.be/docs/software/usecases/#cesm-cime) of VUB-HPC.

 ## Machine files